5-Year-Old Boy with SPD Sustains Emotional Regulation, Increases Confidence. OT Impressed!

 Submitted by T.A.
 MS, OTR/L Pediatric Occupational Therapist

-Boy happy and jumping.
+Boy jumping joyfully.
 Text: 5-year-old boy with SPD sustains emotional regulation, increases confidence: OT impressed.

 BeforeAfter